 "People see the jewelry and the money, I see the hard work you put in and how caring you are for others," she wrote him on Instagram.
 "You take care of family, your kids, gang and friends!
 You always challenge me to work harder and be better!
 True King raised by a Queen ??
 I loveeee you ,You deserve the world and Me ????"

 In the months since she's only added more capital-M Moments to her story.

-None of which may be able to compare to the news that she's pregnant, Cardi confirming the speculation with her spectacular silhouette in a tight white dress while she was the musical guest on Saturday Night Live this weekend.
+None of which could compare to her pregnancy reveal (until she revealed she was secretly married for eight months, that is), Cardi confirming the speculation with her spectacular silhouette in a tight white dress while she was the musical guest on Saturday Night Live in April.

 The rumors had been swirling for awhile, but after giving her fans so much, she had become a little tired of people expecting even more, so she drew the line.

 "I can't address all the rumors and everything.
-I have been so open to people about myself, people cannot expect me to open about everything," Cardi B told Beats 1's Ebro Darden last week.
+I have been so open to people about myself, people cannot expect me to open about everything," Cardi B told Beats 1's Ebro Darden in May.
 "Certain things to me, it has to be private.
 Like you cannot invade my privacy.
 I'm not a damn animal at the zoo, that you just could see everything.
 No!"